ohshitgorillas/ReducedReachKBLayer/README.md

 ## Introduction
-This project introduces a remapping of the Caps Lock key to a function layer, enhancing typing comfort and efficiency by minimizing finger movement.
+This project introduces a remapping of the Caps Lock key to a function layer, enhancing typing comfort and efficiency by minimizing hand movement.
 It prioritizes placing frequently used functions on the home row of the keyboard.

+Besides improving typing efficiency and comfort, it allows users of bigger keyboards to experience and/or experiment with the benefits of a smaller layout without committing to a physical downsizing.
+A significant advantage of this approach is that you don't need to relearn how to type: all the original key functions remain unchanged except for Caps Lock (toggled by Caps Lock + Space), letting you revert to old habits in a pinch.

 ### Inspiration
 This project is inspired by the layering found in 60% and smaller keyboards.
 These reduce hand movement by using function layers to access missing keys like the numpad, navigation keys, and function keys.
 For instance, a 60% keyboard might require pressing fn + Backspace for Delete.

-### Functionality
+### Concept
-This layout is designed for everyday tasks like writing and coding, and probably sucks for gamers.
+This layout is designed for tasks like writing and coding, and probably sucks for gaming where 'wasd' is king.

 The left hand handles:
 - modifier keys (Control, Alt, Command, etc.)